 So many Christian youth programs go from activity to activity, rarely (if ever) allowing their students to slow down enough to think and explore what it means to grow into the richness of Christian maturity.
 Adding another set of church activities to their schedules only aggravates the situation, and does little to make the Gospel a reality in their lives.

 Catalyst is built to facilitate deep and wide transformation through mentoring relationships.
 Instead of simply adding activities, we walk with high school students through their lives, injecting the wisdom of the Gospel.
 We believe these relationships will help form them into God-glorifying, mature Christian adults more than any set of activities will ever do.

-This group meets every other Sunday during the 11am service.
+This group meets the first two Sundays of the month during the 11am service.
 Students are dismissed during the sermon time to be able to hear the same message their parents are hearing in the main service, but in a language directed to their life situation.
-On the off weeks (when Catalyst isn’t meeting) students are encouraged to sit together during the main worship service and learn how to participate and be a part of a church community, listen to a sermon, and worship corporately.
+On the weeks when Catalyst isn’t meeting students are encouraged to sit together during the main worship service and learn how to participate and be a part of a church community, listen to a sermon, and worship corporately.